Close up of dog staring at a person's hand holding a tennis ball

 If you are expecting an email from us, it’s possible our message was sent but ended up your inbox’s junk/spam or promotional folder.
 Emails from your instructor, behavior helpline expert, or other staff will have an @oregonhumane.org address.
 Automated emails about your registration or schedule will be sent through an @mindbodyonline.com address.
 If you cannot find an email you’re looking for, feel free to email your instructor directly, send us a message to follow up.

-For virtual group classes, your automated confirmation email from Mindbody should include a link to your class.
+For virtual group classes, your automated confirmation email (sent 30-minutes prior to class) from Mindbody should include a link to your class.
 Please contact us prior to your class start date if you did not receive your confirmation email with a link.
 You do need to “opt in” to emails on Mindbody to receive this link email.
+Mindbody works best when Chrome or Safari browsers.

 For virtual private training sessions, your trainer will email you a zoom link shortly before your scheduled appointment time.